2010 Singapore Grand Prix: Race

 Upfront, Vettel had reduced the gap between himself and Alonso to one second by lap 50 as the pair continued to trade the fastest lap time.
-Glock started to slow on the circuit and drove to the pit lane to retire.
-It was later confirmed that his retirement was the result of an issue with his car's hydraulic system.
+Glock started to slow on the circuit with an hydraulic system issue and drove to the pit lane to retire.
 With the advantage of having newer tyres which gave him more grip, Kubica passed Alguersuari, Buemi, his teammate Petrov, Massa, Hülkenberg, and Sutil (who was holding up a queue of five cars) within nine laps.
 Vettel continued to pressure Alonso in the closing laps as the pair began to encounter slower cars.
 Kovalainen and Buemi made contact in the final sector of the lap, with the latter spinning around in front of the Toro Rosso, who was quick to avoid a head-on collision.
 Kovalainen's car suffered a cracked fuel tank pressure release valve and he limped back to the pit lane, the rear of his Lotus catching fire during the final few turns.
 Kovalainen aborted the pit entry but did not make it much further as his car was consumed by the fire.
 Kovalainen stopped on the main straight and vacated his car to extinguish the fire himself after members of the Williams team handed him a fire extinguisher.
 As Kovalainen was off the racing line, yellow flags were waved in the final corners instead of a safety car deployment.

-Vettel drew to within two-tenths of a second behind Alonso as the final lap started, and came across Sutil, Hülkenberg, Petrov and Massa; both drivers managed to get past Petrov, and Alonso maintained the first position heading into the final sector of the track.
+Vettel drew to within two-tenths of a second behind Alonso as the final lap started, and came across Sutil, Hülkenberg, Petrov and Massa; both drivers managed to get past Petrov, and Alonso maintained the lead heading into the final sector of the track.
 The yellow flag for Kovalainen's car meant that Vettel's final chance of an overtake, into the final corner, was denied, and Alonso took the checkered flag on lap 61 to win the race, 0.293 seconds ahead of Vettel.
-Alonso secured his first grand chelem (winning the race from pole position with the fastest lap, while also leading every lap of the race) of his career, which was Ferrari's last until the 2022 Bahrain Grand Prix, as well as the first since the 2008 French Grand Prix (both achieved across two drivers).
+Alonso secured his first grand chelem (leading the while race from pole position to win with the fastest lap) of his career, which was Ferrari's last until the 2022 Bahrain Grand Prix, as well as the first since the 2008 French Grand Prix (both achieved across two drivers).
 (Note: The last Ferrari's single-driver grand chelem before Alonso's was Schumacher's at the 2004 Hungarian Grand Prix.
 At the 2022 Australian Grand Prix, Charles Leclerc became the first Ferrari driver since Alonso at Singapore to achieve a single-driver grand chelem.)
 Webber was third, 1.2 seconds ahead of Button in fourth.
 Rosberg, Barrichello and Kubica took the next three positions.
-Sutil held off Hülkenberg in the final sector of the track for eighth and ninth on the line with Massa in tenth.
-Petrov, Alguersuari, Schumacher and Buemi finished one lap behind Alonso, with di Grassi and Kovalainen (despite his retirement) the last of the classified finishers.
+Sutil held off Hülkenberg in the track's final sector for eighth and ninth on the line with Massa in tenth.
+Petrov, Alguersuari, Schumacher and Buemi finished one lap behind Alonso, with Di Grassi and Kovalainen (despite his retirement) the final classified finishers.